 The cost of hiring the hall is on an hourly basis being $12.00 per hour for current financial members of the Grenada Village Community Association and $20.00 per hour for non-financial residents

 The two fully enclosed sealed tennis courts adjoin the community hall and are available to current financial members of the Community Association.
 These are not general public courts and are locked to prevent them from being misused, particularly by those from outside the area.
-The Association is responsible and accountable for the management and administration of them.
+The Association is responsible and accountable for the management and administration of them, as well as some general maintenance.
+Twice a year we have a community working-bee to clean up the area in and around the courts.
 Access is provided by obtaining a key from the Association.

 Current keyholders are: